 Who are the best MCU characters?
 In 2008, Marvel Studios and Paramount Pictures released Iron Man into the world – introducing Robert Downey Jr. as Tony Stark, and the Marvel Cinematic Universe was born.
 Since then, the Avengers have banded together to face the greatest threats the universe has ever seen — and they’ve raked in billions at the box office simultaneously.
-The unique, bizarre, and inspiring nature of these characters is why audiences keep coming back for more, and the MCU is showing no signs of slowing down.

 The Avengers roster has changed a little since the 2012 action movie – with plenty more colourful characters joining the ranks of ‘Earth’s Mightiest Heroes’ by the time Avengers: Endgame came around.
 It’s a good job, really, since Thanos was trying to rewrite reality itself in the 2019 movie.
-The climactic battle has pushed the MCU to explore bigger concepts now that all these characters have collided so many times.
+The climactic battle has pushed Marvel movies to explore bigger concepts now that all these characters have collided so many times.

 Who are the best MCU characters?